orenmaor/elk-redis/README.md

 This is a bunch of cookbooks that will allow you to run a complete Logstash setup on a scalable [AWS OpsWorks](http://aws.amazon.com/opsworks/) stack.

-- Agents wil ship their logs to SQS and the Logstash server cluster uses it as an input source.
+- Agents wil ship their logs to Redis and the Logstash server cluster uses it as an input source.
 - An ElasticSearch/Kibana cluster layer (Amazon Linux) – All log messages are stored and indexed here.
 Viewable on an Angular.js interface on top of ElasticSearch to search, graph etc.
 - A LogStash cluster layer (Amazon Linux) – Takes the messages from the RabbitMQ fanout and puts them into ElasticSearch.